 - 2. The Council shall carry out the purposes of the Association and, subject to the authority of a meeting as defined in Article VI of this Constitution, act for the Association.
-The Council shall (a) determine the annual Association dues and regulations governing their payment, subject to ratification at athe AnnualMmeeting of the Association, and may authorize the inclusion of conference and/or chapter dues with national dues as a condition of membership in the Association, subject to ratification at athe Annual Mmeeting of the Association; (b) manage the property and financial affairs of the Association; (c) construe the provisions of this Constitution; (d) provide for the publications of the Association; (e) appoint and determine the salaries of an Executive Director, a General Counsel, members of the senior program officer staff, and such other employees as shall be necessary to administer the affairs of the Association underina accordance with the general supervision of the Council; (f) determine the time, place, and program of the Annual biennial Association Meeting and convene special meetings of the Association at its discretion; (g) publish a record of its meetings to the membership; (h) authorize the establishment of committees of the Association; (i) authorize the establishment of regional offices of the Association; and (j) authorize the imposition and removal of censure and sanction. and (j) authorize reapportionment and redistricting of the membership not less than once each decade. - 3.
-As a representative of the Association, each member of the Council shall promote the exchange of ideas between the Council and the membership, .
-A Council memberand may receive and transmit to the Council the proposals of members, chapters, and state conferences within the member's region district.
-A Council member shall be a nonvoting ex officio member of the governing committees of those conferences. - 4.
-Meetings of the Council shall be held in connection with the Annual Meeting of the Association and at least at-three -one other-times each year, upon not less than two weeks' notice to the Council by telephone, letter, or electronic communication, of the date, time and place of the meeting.
-Ten-Six voting members of the Council directly-elected members-shall constitute a quorum.
+The Council shall (a) determine the annual dues and regulations governing their payment, subject to ratification at the Annual Meeting, and may authorize inclusion of conference and/or chapter dues with national dues as a condition of membership in the Association, subject to ratification at the Annual Meeting; (b) manage the property and financial affairs of the Association; (c) construe the provisions of this Constitution; (d) provide for the publications of the Association; (e) appoint and determine the salaries of an Executive Director, a General Counsel, members of the senior program officer staff, and such other employees as shall be necessary to administer the affairs of the Association in accordance with the general supervision of the Council; (f) determine the time, place, and program of the Annual Meeting and convene special meetings of the Association at its discretion; (g) publish a record of its meetings to the membership; (h) authorize the establishment of committees of the Association; (i) authorize the establishment of regional offices of the Association; and (j) authorize reapportionment and redistricting of the membership not less than once each decade. - 3.
+As a representative of the Association, each member of the Council shall promote the exchange of ideas between the Council and the membership.
+A Council member may receive and transmit to the Council the proposals of members, chapters, and state conferences within the member's district.
+A Council member shall be a nonvoting ex officio member of the governing committees of those conferences.

+- 4. Meetings of the Council shall be held in connection with the Annual Meeting of the Association and at least at one other time each year, upon not less than two weeks' notice to the Council by telephone, letter, or electronic communication, of the date, time and place of the meeting.
+Ten directly elected members shall constitute a quorum.
 The Council may also transact business by telephone, letter, or electronic communication, except to the extent that doing so would conflict with a legal requirement for a secret ballot.
-A special meeting of the Council shall be called by the President on the written request of at least five eight voting members of the Council. - 5.
-Members of the Council, excluding officers, shall receive no salary, but they shall be reimbursed for reasonable expenses incurred in connection with the performance of their duties. - 6.
+A special meeting of the Council shall be called by the President on the written request of at least eight members of the Council. - 5.
+Members of the Council shall receive no salary, but they shall be reimbursed for reasonable expenses incurred in connection with the performance of their duties. - 6.
 There shall be an Executive Committee of the Council, which, between meetings of the Council, may exercise such powers as the Council has delegated to it and, under unforeseen exigencies, exercise other powers subject to prior authorization of the Council.
-The Executive Committee shall consist of the President, First Vice-President, Second Vice-President, and Secretary-Treasurer., immediate past

-President, chair of the AAUP--CBC, chair of the Assembly of State Conferences, and four Council members elected by the Council for renewable one-year terms from among the twenty-eight directly-elected members.
+The Executive Committee shall consist of the President, First Vice-President, Second Vice-President, Secretary-Treasurer, immediate past President, chair of the AAUP-CBC, chair of the Assembly of State Conferences, and four Council members elected by the Council for renewable one-year terms from among the twenty-eight directly elected members.
 Election of these four members to the Executive Committee shall be held by secret ballot after the conclusion of the Annual Meeting and of any Council meeting held in connection with the Annual Meeting.
 The elections will be conducted in a manner determined by the Council.
 The Executive Committee shall meet at least two times a year, with additional meetings to be called as necessary by the President or by a majority of the Executive Committee.